Starnodes2024/ComfyUI_StarNodes/README.md

 ### Web & Data 🆕
 - ⭐ Star Web Scraper (Headlines) 📰: Scrapes news headlines from websites.
 Includes URL management with saved sites for quick access.
 NEW!
+- ⭐ Star 7 Layers 2 PSD 🆕: Saves up to seven images as layers in a single PSD file with automatic sizing based on the largest image dimensions.
+NEW!

 *Note: You can add custom resolutions by editing the .json files in the node folder.